mayanring/rails-dev-setup-guide/README.md

 Doing it Right
 ==============

-This is an opinionated guide to getting a developer environment setup on a Mac.
+This is an opinionated guide to getting a Rails dev environment setup quickly on a Mac.
 This is written assuming you have Lion (10.7+) or later as your operating system.
 If you have the choice, always choose a Mac for your dev environment.
 It's just easier.
 Linux is okay too.

 I'm writing this guide from the point of view of someone setting up a clean system.
 If you already have some of this software installed, you'll have to adjust accordingly.
 If you use RVM or MacPorts, you'll need to fully uninstall those before continuing as they're incompatible with rbenv and HomeBrew, which are my preferred tools.